libapps/libapps-mirror/nassh/doc/hack.md

 If you're updating the [manifest.json], you'll sometimes also need to update the [manifest][manifest_crosh.json] for [crosh] which lives in the Chromium tree.

-## Whitelisted Permissions
+## Allowed Permissions

-Using the dev extension id is necessary in order to access some APIs that are whitelisted only for Secure Shell.
+Using the dev extension id is necessary in order to access some APIs that are allowed only for Secure Shell.
 If you don't need these features, you can get by with using a different id (and delete the settings from the [manifest.json] to avoid warnings at runtime).

 * Access to [crosh] under Chrome OS (`terminalPrivate`).